Hunger & the Art of Descent

 A photograph of Ekstasy bowing to the ground

-My body was saying things, relaying messages about my desires and fears.
+My body was saying things, relaying valuable messages about my desires and fears.
 I just needed to listen.
 And the more I danced, the better I could hear my body outside of class.
 My intuition sharpened.
 My courage grew.
 My understanding of the person I was (instead of who I thought I should be) became clearer and clearer.

 Previous